jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 Below, the plot for the Videogame Genres vs Global Sales can be seen.

 ![Videogame Genres vs Global Sales](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Eduardo/Milestone%202/Eduardo_EDA_Plots/sales_by_genre.png)
+*Figure 2.1 - Videogame Genres vs Global Sales*

-From the above bar chart, we see that the *most popular game genre* is Action, followed by Sports and Shooter close behind.
+From *Figure 2.1*, we see that the *most popular game genre* is Action, followed by Sports and Shooter close behind.

 Action games include your Grand Theft Auto (GTA) games, Assassin's Creed games, Uncharted games, etc. Most of these games are a part of larger series, often having more than two, three, and more in the overall game collection.
 As a result of this, and the sheer amount of games, there are 1630 games which are Action games.